hilmanski/google-serp-serpapi-global-position-helper/README.md

 - Run with `node index`

 ## Notes
-- Currently, we always put knowledge_graph at 1st position
+- Currently, we always set knowledge_graph position to "-" for desktop.
 - We ignore any hidden elements (where x==0 and y==0)

 # Status for mobile/tablet